hanyuc37/Capstone_b3/README.md

 # Capstone_b3
-This repository is used for the capstone project
+This repository is used for the capstone project of Team B3.